richelbilderbeek/bevy_tdd_book/introduction.md

 ## What is the intended audience of this book?

-Intermediate Rust developers: people that have read parts of 'The Rust programming language' `[Klabnik & Nichols, 2018]``[Klabnik & Nichols, 2023]`.
+This book is suitable for intermediate Rust developers: people that have read parts of 'The Rust programming language' `[Klabnik & Nichols, 2018]``[Klabnik & Nichols, 2023]` and are able to write functions and structures.

 This book does not teach Rust, nor Bevy.
 Instead, it shows Test-Driven Development in Rust with Bevy.